-2 Here is meant all production countries in the supply chain where extraction and production of raw materials and/or components / semi-finished products and/ or finished goods, including distribution and transport, takes place
+3 This includes all countries in the supply chain where extraction and production of raw materials and/or components/semi-finished products and/or finished goods, including their distribution and transport, takes place.

 2. Policies and routines for Human Rights Due Diligence